Transport in France: getting around by car, bus, rail and air

 Driving in France

-When driving in France there are a number of things you will need to acquaint yourself with before you get out on the road.
+When driving in France there are a number of aspects you will need to acquaint yourself with before you get out on the road.

 Driving principles of France

 The most important driving rule in France is that you drive on the right.
 By association, the main driving law for you to be aware of is priorité à droite, which means those driving on the right have right of way.
-If you bring your right-hand drive car to France, you must remember to adjust the direction of your headlamp beams, and if your car is registered in the UK, you must attach a sticker showing the country of origin.
+If you bring your right-hand drive car to France, you must remember to adjust the direction of your headlamp beams.
+Likewise, if your car has UK registration, you must attach a sticker showing the country of origin.

 Key information about driving in France

 The most common roads in France are motorways (known as Autoroutes and indicated using ‘A’ and a number), trunk roads (known as routes nationales, ‘N’ and a number) and route départmentales (‘D’ followed by a number).
 Most motorways in France are toll roads, and these will be indicated with the word Péage.
-Tolls are either charged at a flat rate, or based on the distance you travel on them; distance tolls are calculated through a ticket system: you receive a ticket as you enter the road, and pass it back to the attendant as you leave the road.
+Tolls are either charged at a flat rate, or based on the distance you travel on them.
+Distance toll calculations come through a ticket system: you receive a ticket as you enter the road, and pass it back to the attendant as you leave the road.
 These tolls can be expensive, but are generally the only way to cover large distances in a single day.

 If you are moving to France permanently, we recommend exchanging your original licence for an international driving licence.

-This process is carried out at the prefecture.
-If you commit any driving offences, such as speeding or drink/driving, you will be asked to change your licence to a French one.
-This is so you can affiliate to the system, as there is currently nothing reciprocal between the countries, so that if you were to have, say, several speeding convictions in France, you would not receive any points on your English licence (you will of course still have to pay a fine in France!)
+This process takes place at the prefecture.
+If you commit any driving offences, such as speeding or drink/driving, you will need to change your licence to a French one.
+This is so you can affiliate to the system of transport in France.
+There is currently nothing reciprocal between the countries.
+If you were to have, say, several speeding convictions in France, you would not receive any points on your English licence.
+However, you will of course still have to pay a fine in France!
 The system in France is the other way around, with everyone starting off with 12 points.
 In other words, an infraction means points are taken away, not added, so that when you have none, you will receive a ban.